 Many people including my husband spend several hours outside a day.
 For all of you athletes out there this goes for you too.
 Applying sunscreen takes less than two minutes and trust me it is worth the time.
 Before a day game or during the hot days of spring training Dustin makes sure to apply sunscreen to protect himself from the bad UVA and UVB rays.
 Some easy sun safety tips to remember are to apply sunscreen with an SPF of 30 or higher.
 It is also important to know to re-apply every two hours.
 Along with sunscreen make sure to wear protective clothing.
 This would include long sleeved shirts, a hat and sunglasses.
 If possible it is best to avoid the peak sun hours which are between 10:00am and 2:00pm.
 If that is not possible your next best solution is to seek shade.
 Protecting yourself from skin cancer and its damaging effects start now not years down the road.
 The statistics of the age at which skin cancer and melanoma arise are alarming and getting younger and younger.

 So now hopefully you are inspired to better yourselves by protecting your skin from the sun and tanning beds.
-I have teamed up with the Melanoma Foundation of New England’s program called, “Your Skin Is In.”
+I have teamed up with IMPACT Melanoma’s program called, “Your Skin Is In.”
 This program is geared at high school juniors and seniors to have students sign a No-Tanning pledge saying that before your prom you pledge to not go in a tanning bed or go outside for the purpose of getting a tan.
 By getting 70% of your class to sign the pledge you will be entered in a drawing to win money for your school.
 My wish for your school is that I will be able to visit your school with a $1,000 check to present to you for all of your efforts in protecting yourself from the sun.
 Remember the new trend these days is not to be tan, no matter what the color of your skin is, Your Skin Is In!